 We use Snap Science to support the teaching of science.

 All lessons have a clear focus which is shared and reviewed with the children.

 A variety of strategies, including questioning, discussion, concept mapping and marking, are used to assess progress.
 The information is used to identify what is taught next.

 Activities inspire the children to experiment and investigate the world around them and to help them raise their own questions such as “Why…?”, “How…?” and “What happens if…?”

 Children have frequent opportunities to develop their skills in, and take responsibility for, planning investigative work, selecting relevant resources, making decisions about sources of information, carry out activities safely and decide on the best form of communicating their findings.

 The wider curriculum is directly linked to our text drivers.
-Within each half term children have three learning outcomes with a focus on Humanities, STEM and The Arts.
+Within each half term children have three learning outcomes with a focus on humanities, design and technology and the arts.